3DFace/tito/README.md

 or
   [false, <exception type>, <message>] - for failed ones.

-Results are displayed in JSON format unless -p specified.
+Results are displayed in JSON format unless -p|-y|-l specified.

 Options:
   -j   <call> passed in JSON format
   -p   output a result with print_r instead of JSON
+  -y   output a result as YAML instead of JSON
-  -q   quite mode - skip result status 'true' for successful call -s   silent mode - no output for successful calls
+  -l   output a result as list of lines (values only) -q   quite mode - skip result status 'true' for successful call -s   silent mode - no output for successful calls
   -v   verbose mode - don't suppress service stdout, don't suppress error_reporting